CheeseCake87/CheeseCake87/markdown/2023-08-24_sqlalchemy-queries-to-jsonable-friendly-dicts.md

 We also discussed the architecture of how to get dicts from a query.
 One of my earlier methods chosen was to use the `_asdict` private method of the `Row` object.
 This returns a dict of the row.
 However, this method is missing from rows that are the result of a join, so I had to take a different approach.

-The method used in the mixin is a little more verbose, in regard to including joins, but it does allow for the inclusion of joins in a more explicit way, I suppose.
+The method used in the mixin is a little more verbose, in regard to including joins, but it does allow for the inclusion of joins in a more explicit way I suppose.

+You may have already been aware of another more popular library that does this exact thing called [Marshmallow](https://marshmallow.readthedocs.io/en/stable/).

+I guess the main difference between this mixin solution and Marshmallow is that Marshmallow is agnostic, and requires some boilerplate code to get going.

 Hopefully this is useful to someone, and if you have any suggestions or improvements, please comment on the gist.